Do you want to speed up Magento?

 Others – use with caution and always test.

-22. Never Use JS Bundling (Magento 2 specific)
+22. Never Use JavaScript Bundling

 Magento 2 can group JavaScript files to lower HTTP requests a browser needs to make to load a page.
 This is supposed to make a site faster.